Mus'ab ibn al-Zubayr

-Family and early life
+Early life and family

-Mus'ab was the son of Zubayr ibn al-Awwam, a prominent companion of the Islamic prophet Muhammad.
+Mus'ab was the son of al-Zubayr ibn al-Awwam, a prominent companion of the Islamic prophet Muhammad.
 Mus'ab's mother was Rabab bint Unayf, a daughter of a chieftain of the Banu Kalb tribe.
 During the last years of the Umayyad caliph Mu'awiya I (r.
 661–680), Mus'ab was part of a group that met together in the mosque of Medina, likely to study religion.
 The group included, among others, Mus'ab's half-brother Urwa and the later Umayyad caliph, Abd al-Malik ibn Marwan.
-Mus'ab, like many of his brothers, inherited property from their father in the city's al-Baqi' area and he had a home there.
+Mus'ab, like many of his brothers, inherited property from their father in the city's al-Baqi' area, and received a home there.